OpenEvalProject/evals/manuscripts/elife-02557/v2/manuscript.md

 In this lumbo-sacral sample, neither Hoxd12 nor Hoxd13 are as yet transcribed, which coincided with the absence of contact between Hoxd13 and the active part of the gene cluster (Figure 4, middle, left).
 On the other hand, Hoxd11 expectedly displayed a mixed interaction profile, contacting both the negative and positive domains, likely reflecting the presence of both expressing and non-expressing cells (Figure 4, middle).
 In the most caudal piece of the E10.5 mouse embryo, interactions between Hoxd12, Hoxd13 and the positive domain were finally detected, suggesting that the entire cluster falls into a single spatial domain (Figure 4, bottom ratio: purple shading).
 Here again, however, though the interactions were significant, they were not particularly strong, suggesting the presence of a mixed cell population.
 Based on these data, we propose that the bimodal distributions are frozen in those cells leaving the zone of proliferation, at the caudal aspect of the embryo where temporal colinearity is potentially processed.
 These 3D structures, and hence the Hox transcription programs, will thus be maintained and memorize the various AP levels from which they originate.

-## Temporal colinearity within a constitutive framework of long-range interactions
+### Temporal colinearity within a constitutive framework of long-range interactions

 In different developmental contexts, the transcriptional activity of Hoxd genes coincides with an overall remodeling of long-range chromatin interactions with the flanking gene deserts, which harbor essential enhancer elements active in these developing tissues (Montavon et al., 2011; Andrey et al., 2013; Berlivet et al., 2013; Delpretti et al., 2013).
 Colinear activation of Hoxd genes along the developing trunk is thought to primarily rely on regulatory influences intrinsic to the gene cluster itself (Spitz et al., 2001).
 However, and even though their importance remains unclear, contributions of the flanking regulatory landscapes in this process have been proposed (Tschopp et al., 2009; Tschopp and Duboule, 2011b).
 Therefore, we assessed whether or not the reported changes in local interactions are associated with variations in long-range contacts during temporal colinearity, as was observed during limb and intestinal development (Montavon et al., 2011; Andrey et al., 2013; Delpretti et al., 2013).

-By using a recently developed analytical methodology (
+By using a recently developed analytical methodology (Woltering et al., 2014), we found that all interrogated Hoxd genes displayed substantial interactions with the flanking gene deserts (Figure 5A, Figure 5—figure supplement 1A).
+The quantification of interactions over both the centromeric and telomeric gene deserts revealed a gene-specific interaction preference towards either one or the other desert (Figure 5B), similar to what was previously described in limb bud cells (Montavon et al., 2011; Andrey et al., 2013).
+However, in marked contrast, the dynamics of these long-range chromatin interactions were moderate, if any, and no clear modification in the contact profiles were detected between the inactive state in ES cells, and the subsequent transcriptional activation (Figure 5B,C).
+Hierarchical clustering of global patterns of long-range interactions revealed that the Hoxd4, Hoxd9 and Hoxd11 viewpoints systematically cluster together, whereas the Hoxd13 viewpoint always behaves as outlier (Figure 5—figure supplement 1B).

 ![Figure 5.](https://cdn.elifesciences.org/articles/02557/elife-02557-fig5-v2.jpg)

-**Figure 5.:** Hoxd gene activation occurs without drastic remodeling of long-range interactions.(A) Distribution of long-range contacts in both the centromeric and telomeric gene deserts surrounding the HoxD cluster.
+**Figure 5.:** (A) Distribution of long-range contacts in both the centromeric and telomeric gene deserts surrounding the HoxD cluster.
 Smoothed 4C-seq signals (11 fragment window size) are shown for the Hoxd13 and Hoxd4 gene viewpoints in ES and E9.5 tail bud cells.
 The analyzed genomic interval is the same as in Woltering et al. (2014).
 The location of topological domains (TADs) in ES cells are obtained from Dixon et al. (2012) and indicated on the top with the HoxD cluster and both the centromeric and telomeric gene deserts indicated by arrows.
 The dashed lines demarcate the domain of high signal over the HoxD cluster, which is excluded from the analysis.
 (B) Summaries of the distributions in long-range signals within the centromeric and telomeric gene deserts surrounding the HoxD cluster, for all Hoxd genes assayed at various stages of their sequential activation.
 Each Hoxd gene specifically interacts with either the centromeric or the telomeric gene desert and these privileged contacts remain largely invariant during transcriptional activation.
-(C) Cumulative signals over the centromeric and telomeric gene deserts and the HoxD cluster for all Hoxd genes assayed at various stages of their sequential activation.DOI: http://dx.doi.org/10.7554/eLife.02557.017
+(C) Cumulative signals over the centromeric and telomeric gene deserts and the HoxD cluster for all Hoxd genes assayed at various stages of their sequential activation.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/02557/elife-02557-fig5-figsupp1-v2.jpg)

 **Figure 5—figure supplement 1.:** (A) Distribution of long-range contacts in the centromeric and telomeric gene deserts surrounding the HoxD cluster.
 Smoothed 4C-seq signals (11 fragment window size) for the indicated HoxD viewpoints either in ES (orange), E8.5 pre-somitic mesoderm (cyan), E9.5 tail bud (brown) or E10.5 tail bud (purple) cells over the same genomic interval as analyzed in Woltering et al. (2014).
 Genomic location of the HoxD cluster and surrounding genes is indicated below.
 TADs observed in ES cells (from Dixon et al. 2012) are indicated on the top.
 The positions of both the HoxD cluster and the centromeric and telomeric gene deserts are indicated by arrows.
 The dashed lines demarcate the domain of high signals over the HoxD cluster, which is excluded from the analysis.
 (B) Hierarchical clustering of global patterns of long-range interactions in the surrounding gene deserts, for Hoxd viewpoints in ES cells and at different stages of sequential Hox gene activation.
 The Hoxd4, Hoxd11 and Hoxd13 viewpoints are consistently clustered together, with the Hoxd13 behaving as an outlier.
 The correlations between samples (indicated by heatmaps) were calculated using Spearman's ranking of smoothed 4C-seq signals (11 fragment window size) over the combined genomic intervals as used in Woltering et al. (2014), with the HoxD cluster itself excluded.
 The samples were subsequently clustered (top) according to standard hierarchical clustering.
 (C) Hierarchical clustering of global patterns of long-range interactions in the surrounding gene deserts for Hoxd viewpoints in autopod (digits) and zeugopod (limbs) cells.
-Data are from Woltering et al. (2014).DOI: http://dx.doi.org/10.7554/eLife.02557.018
+Data are from Woltering et al. (2014).

 ![Figure 5—figure supplement 2.](https://cdn.elifesciences.org/articles/02557/elife-02557-fig5-figsupp2-v2.jpg)

 **Figure 5—figure supplement 2.:** (A) Virtual 4C carried out from HiC datasets, using bins covering the indicated Hoxd genes as viewpoints.
 Bins used as viewpoints are indicated in red.
 The interactions with bins covering the surrounding centromeric and telomeric TADs are given in light orange.
 TADs in ES cells (obtained from Dixon et al. 2012) are indicated on the top and the location of the HoxD cluster is indicated below.
 The dashed lines demarcate the assigned TAD boundaries in ES cells.
 (B) Comparison of the distribution of long-range signals in both the centromeric and telomeric gene deserts, as obtained either by virtual 4C (light orange, data from Dixon et al. 2012) or by 4C-seq (bright orange, this study).
 Despite large differences in both the size of the viewpoints and the resolution, the distribution is largely similar.
 The distribution of the HiC bin covering the promoters of the Hoxd13 and Hoxd11 genes behaves as a mix of the two individual 4C-seq viewpoints.
 (C) Coordinates of the centromeric and telomeric TADs surrounding the HoxD cluster (from Dixon et al. 2012).
 (D) Detailed location of the HiC bins covering the HoxD cluster.
 (E) 4C-seq and virtual 4C patterns obtained when using a viewpoint covering the regulatory region CNS39 (Andrey et al., 2013), within the telomeric gene desert.
-In contrast to Hoxd gene viewpoints, the interactions observed with the centromeric gene desert are near background.DOI: http://dx.doi.org/10.7554/eLife.02557.019
+In contrast to Hoxd gene viewpoints, the interactions observed with the centromeric gene desert are near background.

 This clustering of interactions matches with the position of a previously mapped boundary between ‘topological associated domains’ (TADs; Dixon et al., 2012; Nora et al., 2012).
 In ES cells indeed, two TADs cover approximately the gene deserts on either side and have their border at the level of the Hoxd12-Hoxd11 genes (Dixon et al., 2012; Figure 5A, Figure 5—figure supplement 1A).
 Virtual 4C from HiC data with bins that cover the Hoxd genes show highly similar priming of interactions with the surrounding TADs when compared to our 4C-seq analysis, confirming that both approaches score similar chromatin behavior (Figure 5—figure supplement 2; Sexton et al., 2012 for analysis strategy).
 During limb development, genes located near this boundary (Hoxd9 to Hoxd11) change their tropism and switch their contacts from one TAD to the other, such as to interact sequentially with the appropriate enhancers (Andrey et al., 2013).
 This structural re-organization is clearly illustrated in our hierarchical clustering with Hoxd11 changing its association from Hoxd4 to Hoxd13 (Figure 5—figure supplement 1C).
 During temporal colinearity, however, such structural re-organization is not observed and hence the stepwise transcriptional activation of Hoxd genes appears to occur within a largely constitutive framework of long-range interactions; genes up to Hoxd11 interact mostly with the telomeric domain, either before or after their activation, and Hoxd13 always interacts with the centromeric domain.
 This opposed tropism for Hoxd genes in ES cells, as revealed by HiC and the consequent TAD structures, is somewhat at odds with the local clustering of Hoxd genes when in a negative state, which we report here by using 4C.
 This paradox is discussed below.